Forms of NPA Relief

 When a Numbering Plan Area (NPA, or area code) gets close to reaching its full capacity of telephone numbers, it is said to be in jeopardy.
 If it reaches capacity, so that it is no longer possible to assign new prefixes, it is said to have exhausted.
 This condition is likely to result in delays in providing new service, simply because there are no telephone numbers available to assign.
 Thus, before an area code exhausts, various state/provincial and federal regulators meet with industry representatives and interested members of the general public to formulate a plan for relief.
 [Note: since 1999 in Canada, and since 2007 in the United States, all NPA relief has been in the form of general-services NPA overlays.]

 In a realignment, a portion of one NPA is moved into an adjacent NPA.
 This technique does not provide significant long-term relief, since it simply shifts the problem over.
 However, it may be used in conjunction with other techniques.
 For instance, area code 916 in northern California split in November 1997.
 Rather than split into the new area code, however, the city of Dixon asked to be realigned into the adjacent 707 area code, since Dixon is the only community in Solano County that was not already in 707.
-Since Dixon has only two prefixes, neither of them previously in use in 707, and since 707 is not near jeopardy, this realignment was approved.
+Since Dixon had only two prefixes, neither of them previously in use in 707, and since 707 was not near jeopardy, this realignment was approved.

-In this, the traditional form of NPA relief, a portion of an existing NPA is given a new NPA, with a new geographic boundary separating the two.
+In an NPA split, the traditional form of NPA relief, a portion of an existing NPA is given a new NPA, with a new geographic boundary separating the two.
 All existing numbers in the split area must change to the new area code.
 There is usually a “permissive dialing” period during which numbers in the split area may be reached using either the old or the new area code.
 Once the split becomes mandatory, however, dialing a number in the split area by using the old area code will either reach an intercept recording, or reach a wrong number once the prefix is reassigned in the old area code.

 This relief plan is a simple variation on the traditional geographic split.
 The only difference is that two new area codes are introduced simultaneously (or within a short time span).
 This method of relief was used in 1997 for area code 206 in Washington and area codes 817 and 210 in Texas.